 U.S. Air Force bases and barracks were often lined with asbestos-based materials.

 In fact, it's believed that over 80 U.S. Air Force bases were built with asbestos.
 Most states were home to at least one base that used this dangerous substance.

 - Flooring and floor tiles

 Asbestos fibers could have easily been released into the air during construction or while repairs were being made on military bases.

 Further, asbestos may have been released into the air as these parts wore down.

 Exposed to asbestos while serving in the Air Force?
 Get a free veterans packet — you may qualify for benefits and financial aid.

-The Air Force used asbestos for a wide variety of functions inside its aircraft.
-From the military branch’s inception in 1947 until the late 1970s, virtually all of its aircraft contained asbestos.
+The U.S. Air Force used asbestos for a wide variety of functions inside its aircraft.
+From the military branch’s inception in 1947 until the early 1980s, virtually all of its aircraft contained asbestos.

 Aircraft that used asbestos in that time period included: